newtonguass/ADPenLab/README.md

 ---
 ## AD Pen test environment quick setup in Azure

-- This template creates three VM in Azure.
+- This template creates three VM in Azure
     1. Domain Controller
         - Win Server 2016
         - With some example OU and one unconstrained delegation account